MOC – My Own Creation. You imagine it, you build it, no instructions required.

 BURP – Big Ugly Rock Piece.
 A 4x10x6 brick that looks like a rock and isn’t good for much else.

 LURP – Little Ugly Rock Piece.
-The 3x8x7 version of the rock brick.
+The 3x8x7 version of the BURP.

 The word “LEGO” is a contraction of the words leg godt, which is Danish for play well.
 Coincidentally, “LEGO” also means I put together in Latin.
 (1)

 Bricks are currently made from ABS plastic and are vacuum-injection molded.
-This method is so precise that only 18 of every million bricks are discarded for failing quality control.
+This method is so precise that on average, only 18 of every million bricks produced are discarded for failing quality control.
 (1)

 LEGO bricks are sturdier than you might think.
 In an unofficial test conducted by the Open University, a 2×2 brick supported an average weight of 432kg before failing.
 That’s 952lbs; almost half a ton.
-(5) No wonder why they hurt so much when you step on them!
+(5) No wonder why they hurt so much when they’re stepped on!

 A brick’s clutch power – what makes the brick grip the studs on another brick – has been unofficially tested to endure more than 30,000 impressions before failing.
 (6)